CloudBlue-GCSPdM/adobe-connect-reports/reports/active_assets/README.md

 # Report Active assets

-This report provides detilas about all active assets with financial details (when available)
+This report provides details about all active assets with financial details (when available through active price lists configured in the listings)

 # Available parameters

 Active assets can be parametrized by:

-* Start date
-* End date
+* Subscription creation date range